bheisig/i-doit-docker/README.md

 ### Move your CMDB data to a container

-There are no general instructions for this job because every environment is slightly different.
-The next example assumes that i-doit is currently installed on the same host as the running i-doit container:
+The next example assumes that i-doit is installed on the same host as the running i-doit container:

 ~~~ {.bash}
 cd /var/www/html/